hattmt/renode_devstm32/README.md

 2) read the doc and follow the first exemple here : https://renode.readthedocs.io/en/latest/introduction/demo.html

-4) Develop .repl script ( mcu  description (peripheral and core) ) most of cores are already defined in renode ( cortex m0/+ , m4 ,m7..)
+3) Develop Mcu's .repl script ( mcu  description (peripheral and core) )

+   Most of cores are already defined in renode ( cortex m0/+ , m4 ,m7..)
-   A lot of peripherals like  gpios , integrated memories , nvic,exti , ustarts ,spis are already developped in renode. you just have to call them in your stmxxx.repl file
+   A lot of peripherals like  gpios , integrated memories , nvic,exti , ustarts ,spis are also already developped in renode. you just have to call them in your stmxxx.repl file (you can help yourself with renode installed folder , in "platforms/cpus" )

   Ex :
  ``` cpu: CPU.CortexM @ sysbus